 Step 3: Gather Other Documents Needed

-Show two forms of proof of residency (current utility bill, tax record, lease agreement, university bill, bank statement, or other bill);
+- Show two forms of proof of residency (current utility bill, tax record, lease agreement, university bill, bank statement, or another bill);

 Step 4: Go To The Driver’s License Center

 Complete application (DL-180) found in the Pennsylvania Driver’s Manual or available at any Driver’s License Center.

 Pennsylvania ID Card: you will be issued a card upon verification of your documents.